 NGK Twitter Review: Here Is What Fans Feel About Suriya’s Movie

 There's no denying that 2018 was a disappointing year for actor Suriya.
-The popular star suffered a big setback Thaanaa Serndha Koottam under-performed at the box office and ended up being a bit of a disappointment.
+The popular star suffered a big setback when Thaanaa Serndha Koottam under-performed at the box office and ended up being a bit of a disappointment.
 The film opened well but failed to hold up in the following days as it never clicked the masses.
 With the TSK debacle behind him, Suriya is back with NGK which has been directed by ace filmmaker Selvaraghavan.

 The film, featuring Suriya in a massy new avatar, touches upon the need for new blood to enter politics and raises quite a few big questions.
 NGK features Sai Pallavi and Punjabi lady Rakul Preet as the female leads and is a crucial release for them.